sdiehl/wiwinwlh/tutorial.md

   deriving (Show, Eq, Ord)
 ```

-With pattern synonyms we can eliminate the extraneous constructor without
+With pattern synonyms we can eliminate the extraneous constructor without losing
-losing the convenience of pattern matching on arrow types.
+the convenience of pattern matching on arrow types.
+We introduce a new pattern
+using the `pattern` keyword.

 ```haskell
 {-# LANGUAGE PatternSynonyms #-}